 Sada © Christopher Laborderie

-Located in the Comoros group of islands between Madagascar and Mozambique, Mayotte is set apart by its decision in the 1970s to remain a French protectorate.
-In 2011 the island officially became France's 101st 'department'.
+Located in the Comoros group of islands, between Madagascar and Mozambique, Mayotte is set apart by its decision in the 1970s to remain a French protectorate instead of becoming part of the independent Union of the Comoros.
+In 2011 the island officially became an Overseas Department of France.

 Although it is officially part of France, Mayotte has little in common with its parent country.
-French, the official language, is spoken by only about 35 percent of the population, while local dialects like Mahorian and Malagasy are more common.
-The population is mostly Muslim, and is home to many immigrants from the Comoros.
+French, the official language, is spoken by only about 35 percent of the population, with local dialects such as Mahorian and Malagasy more commonly used.
+The population is mostly Muslim, though with some interesting cultural beliefs and practices unique to the region.

 Become our Mayotte Travel Expert

 We are looking for contributors for our Mayotte travel guide.
 If you are a local, a regular traveller to Mayotte or a travel professional with time to contribute and answer occasional forum questions, please contact us.